Hi, I’m Daniel!

 I have traveled extensively, including a lot of Latin America, Asia, New Zealand and Australia.
 I was raised and went to a multicultural school in South Auckland, New Zealand; I work well with people from all cultures and backgrounds.
 I love learning about different cultures and different peoples’ perspectives on the world, including languages.
 I speak conversationally fluent Spanish, after studying in Australia and Latin America, and very basic te reo Māori.

-All of the aforementioned experiences led me to study, initially completing a Bachelor of Arts (Social Sciences), at the Auckland University of Technology (AUT).
+All of the aforementioned experiences led me to study, initially completing a Bachelor of Arts (Social Sciences), at Auckland University of Technology (AUT).
 In 2019, I received a Postgraduate Honours Scholarship and completed a Bachelor of Arts (Honours) in Politics and International Relations, at the University of Auckland.
+I’ve also recently (November 2021) completed a Certificate in Science in Technology, at Massey University, to do enough mathematics papers to teach Mathematics at secondary level.

-My first experience of teaching gave me a real buzz for it!
+My first experience of teaching gave me a real buzz!
 At AUT, I initially worked as a peer mentor, helping fellow students out with academic skills and working with them to complete assignments.
 Later I became a teaching assistant, teaching first and second year social science papers.

 I am currently working as a teacher aide at Mount Roskill Grammar School.
 I am currently in Maths, Literacy and English classrooms.
 I love being in the classroom, working with students, and building relationships within the school community!

-I’ve recently started a Certificate in Science in Technology, at Massey University, to do enough mathematics papers to teach maths at secondary level.
-I also applied (and was accepted) into the Ako Mātātupu/Teach First NZ teaching program, which will begin in 2022.
+I also applied (and was accepted) into the Ako Mātātupu/Teach First NZ teaching program, which will begin in November 2021.
+I begin teaching my own Mathematics classes in 2022.

 Feel free to get in touch if you have any questions or comments!